corpusops/corpusops.bootstrap/doc/vagrant.md

 ```

 ## Mounting the VM as a sshfs mountpoint onto the host
+### Helpers
+We made helpers to make the previous work more straighforward.<br/>
+Those scripts can be called directly, without. any argument

+- Helper to generate a sshconfig: ``hacking/vagrant/sshgen.sh``, Generates ``sshconfig``.
+- Helper to mount: ``hacking/vagrant/mount.sh``, Mount the VM inside ``./mountpoint``.
+- Helper to umount: ``hacking/vagrant/umount.sh``, Umount the sshfs mountpoint.
+- Helper to connect: ``hacking/vagrant/ssh.sh``, connect to the VM using SSH.
+This one can take arguments that will be appened, to behave like a ssh client

 ### Manually
 - You must install sshfs onto your host
 - Generate a local sshconfig to access your VM